Houston Emergency Room Errors Lawyer

 When doctor’s mistakes and carelessness in the ER cause serious harm, establishing negligence can be difficult.
 A skilled Houston personal injury lawyer with both medical and legal expertise can retain an expert to attest that your health care provider was negligent, and negotiate a settlement for your injuries, or take your case to trial.

-At Attorney Brian White & Associates, PC, we have more than 45 years of combined experience representing medical malpractice and personal injury victims.
+At Attorney Brian White Personal Injury Lawyers we have more than 45 years of combined experience representing medical malpractice and personal injury victims.
 We treat our clients the way we would want to be treated – with respect and care.
 We aggressively advocate for our clients’ rights to fair compensation while allowing them to focus on healing and recovering.
 Call our Houston emergency room error lawyers for a free consultation at (713) 903-2492.

 Types of Emergency Room Errors